 The Department of Clinical Immunology & Rheumatology is a super specialty division of Internal Medicine which deals with medical management of all types of arthritis, connective tissue disorders (CTDs) and immune system related disease.
 Rheumatologists are expert in management of all types of arthritis, musculoskeletal diseases and autoimmune diseases.
 We aim to reduce the pain and sufferings of arthritis and autoimmune disorders.
 This department is run by our expert Dr. Rajiv Ranjan Kumar.

-Here is a list of some common types of conditions treated by doctors specialising in rheumatology.
+Here is a list of some common types of conditions treated by Rheumatology (Rheumatoid Arthritis) Doctors.

 The common rheumatological & autoimmune diseases: (Must visit a Rheumatologist)